 The Crypto algorithms GB will need to be updated to include justification for the introduction and selection of PQC algorithms + considerations on True Random Number Generators

-The Crypto algorithm BB will need to include the selected PQC KEM algorithms (Kyber, …) (section 5) and introduce the concept of hybrid implementations (pre-post quantum) for asymmetric crypto protocol + crypto agility (section 2 – overview)
+The Crypto algorithm BB will need to include the selected PQC KEM algorithms: Kyber, Classic McEliece (for cases where long term public key does not need to be renewed, or it is expected to be renewed very rarely, or throughput is big enough to accommodate its renewal), and FrodoKEM (for more conservative missions) (section 5) and introduce the concept of hybrid implementations (pre-post quantum) for asymmetric crypto protocol + crypto agility (section 2 – overview)

 For interoperability testing, reference implementations exist for PQC primitives.
 Therefore, no specific development is needed.